-What We Are And Where Slice Of The Moon Books is an independent book publishing company based in the woods on the outskirts of Borås, Sweden.
+What We Are And Where Slice Of The Moon Books is an independent book publishing company based in the North of England.

 What We Do At Slice Of The Moon Books we think wyrd is wonderful, we bloom best in the dark and we grow stronger with the cold.
 We prioritise and celebrate the macabre, strange and uncomfortable, the curious, peculiar and magical, the outcasts, eccentrics and moon-gazers.
-Writing that we publish includes: poetry collections, short stories, memoirs, novels, non-fiction and fiction anthologies and children's books.
+Writing that we publish includes: poetry collections, short story collections, memoirs, non-fiction, novels, novellas and children's books.

 Who's At The Helm My name is Katie Metcalfe and I'm a writer, blogger poet and publisher.
 I'm at the helm of Slice Of The Moon Books, and I operate from a kitchen table, while looking after my seven month old daughter Saga.
 A little quirky fact for you, Saga means 'story' in Swedish.

 *You can find out more about me here if you wish to.

 Some History And Insight Slice Of The Moon Books was first launched (as Slice Of The Moon Publishing) back in 2008 in Carlisle, England when I was studying at The University of Cumbria for a degree in Creative Writing.